“Hey babe. How about a date night? We can make a nice meal. Light some candles. A minor lung procedure?”

 My offspring, who makes some of the most healthy choices and could probably tell you how many grams of protein he/she has eaten so far today, who is at the gym I’m sure at least four days a week, has fallen for this?

 Within days I began to notice the news stories, particularly out of Michigan, of young people being hospitalized from the effects of vaping.
 Then…a death.
+If your kid is smoking or vaping, I suggest you try Quit smoking hypnosis.

 Why would one of my children, with their bright futures and perfectly healthy lungs, who otherwise makes super healthy choices, choose to inhale anything at all after seeing their Dad die of lung cancer?